Machine Man: Working with Red Hulk

 Under orders from Steve Rogers, Machine Man teams up with Red Hulk, who is tracking down Qatari rebel Dagan Shah.
 Machine Man and Red Hulk arrive in Sharzhad, where they find Shah in the disguise of Arabian Knight.
 Once the two are inside the palace, Shah sheds his disguise, reveals his true identity as the Sultan Magus, and imprisons them.
 After the real Arabian Knight is freed from his imprisonment, Red Hulk and Machine Man continue their fight with Magus until Reginald Fortean arrives and ends the fight.
 Fortean states to Red Hulk and Machine Man that Sharzhad has been recognized as a nation by the Arab League and states that they are trespassing.

 Marvel NOW!
 (2016)

-In Marvel NOW!, Machine Man appeared as an employee of Umbral Dynamics.
+In Marvel NOW!, Machine Man appears as an employee of Umbral Dynamics.
 Machine Man later appears as a member of Domino's incarnation of the Mercs for Money.

-During the "Iron Man 2020" event, Machine Man appears as a member of the A.I.
+During the "Iron Man 2020" storyline, Machine Man joins the A.I.
 Army.

-During the "One World Under Doom" storyline, Machine Man is among those who are captured by Doctor Doom to work for him as his think tank.
-He alongside Thunderbolt Ross (who ran out of gamma energy taking out the Doombot guards), Simon Ryker, and Deathlok escape from the prison.
-They are soon confronted by a swarm of Doombots as Doom demands their surrender.
-Ryker is attacked, but Ross, Deathlok, and an out of energy Machine Man escape.
+During the "One World Under Doom" storyline, Machine Man is captured by Doctor Doom to work for him as his think tank.
+He alongside Thunderbolt Ross, Simon Ryker, and Deathlok escape from prison.
+They are soon confronted by a Doombot army as Doom demands their surrender.
+Ryker is attacked, but Ross, Deathlok, and Machine Man escape.
 Taking refuge in a house, Machine Man is rebuilt and recharged by Deathlok.
-Both of them evacuate the house when Machine Man sets off a weapon satellite to target the nearby nuclear power plant so that Ross can recharge his energy.
-As Red Hulk fights the Doombots, Machine Man receives aid from Deathlok in contacting the U.S. Army.
-Machine Man lets them know that he is contacting them on Ross' behalf and that they are prisoners of Latveria.
-Machine Man is to inform Ross to have his group head to the border.
-After arriving at the border, Red Hulk, Machine Man, and Deathlok meet with the U.S. Army, only to be arrested for treason.
+Ross, Machine Man, and Deathlok arrive at the border of Latveria and meet with the U.S. Army, only to be arrested for treason.